You may need or want to take college admissions tests like the SAT or ACT to apply to college or scholarships.

 Who should take the tests

 Most students should consider taking at least one of the tests.
 Many scholarship applications require you to submit test scores.
 If you want to go to a four-year college, taking the SAT or ACT will give you more options of schools you can apply to.
-Due to coronavirus, most students planning to start college in the fall of 2021 will not need to take the SAT or ACT.

 When you should take the tests